 The Globe and Mail

-Lola Rasminsky is the director of the Avenue Road Arts School in Toronto, and Beyond the Box, a corporate arts training program.
+Lola Rasminsky is director of the Avenue Road Arts School in Toronto.
+She is also director of Beyond the Box, a corporate training program that encourages executives to “think differently” by employing strategies used by artists.